JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 There are two kinds of options you can specify:

    * General compiler settings.
-   * Feature flags enabling or disabling new and experimental features which eventually should become baseline.
+   * Feature flags that enable or disable new and experimental features, which should eventually become part of the baseline.

-An example of such a configuration:
+Here's an example configuration:

 ```kotlin
 composeCompiler {